 Legend says it was founded by the Etruscans around the 3rd to 4th century BC.
 With the fall of the Roman Empire, it became a religious center under the rule of The Lombards.
 In the 12th century, it came under constant attack by the Republic of Siena which it was able to fend off with the help of Perugia, Orvieto, and Florence.

 Montepulciano always stayed loyal to Florence and became a possession of Florence until the mid-16th century.
 When Florence conquered Siena in 1559, Montepulciano lost most of its strategic rule and its importance began to decline.
 From 1609 to 1636 Montepulciano was under the rule of the Medici Family.
 It was during this period that many of the churches and religious builders were built.

 A Stroll Through Town

-Here is a view of some of the streets and ally-ways.
-Here are also a few doors which is my love and passion to photograph.
+Here is a view of some of the streets and alleyways.
+Here are also a few doors that are my love and passion to photograph.
 You can see many other posts with just pictures of wooden doors.

-As we walked, the small nooks and crannies that lead from one street up or down to another is such a treat.
-Yes it requires climbing but the little shortcut paths are quaint and full of fun.
+As we walked, the small nooks and crannies that lead from one street up or down to another are such a treat.
+Yes, it requires climbing but the little shortcut paths are quaint and full of fun.
 You don’t know when exploring exactly where you will emerge but it’s fun to guess.

 We loved this town. it truly has such charm and exactly what you would expect in the Tuscan region.
 I caught a little cat stretching in the picture to the right below.
 We spent about 10-minutes watching him chase a small rodent and then gave up and stretched.
 It was cheap entertainment for the day!